Agabovino/portalPB-app/README.md

 Create a file named `.env.local` in the root of the project.
 This file will hold your environment variables.

-Add your MongoDB connection string to this file.
+Add your MongoDB connection string and OpenAI API key to this file.
 For a standard local installation, the string will look like this:

 ```env
 MONGODB_URI=mongodb://localhost:27017/news-monitor